mamewotoko/podplayer/README.md

 ----
 * remove index from episode info
    * use id of podcast
+* use tab view to display listened item/not listened item/all (filter condition)
 * fix bugs
     * fix memory leak (bitmap problem)
         * check heap size and class histogram